darynsteelsword/patch-and-ufw/readme.md

 requirements
 ------------

+## On the local system
 * On the local system which will initialise the configuration of the remote Ubuntu system:
   * Ensure git and ansible are installed.
   * As root, run the commands:

 ```
 useradd -m ansuser